 He was also a passionate first tenor who led congregational singing and anchored the Walker Singers and the Walker Quartet, an a cappella group that included bass Jim McCreary, second tenor Howard Kranz and a Lutheran baritone named Paul Olson.

 But there was nothing cuddly about Bryan.
 He was blunt and direct with a rich vocabulary of four-letter words.
-When I met him for the first time as a 23-year-old starting a southside neighborhood newspaper, Bryan asked: “Are you gonna tell the TRUTH?”
+When I met him for the first time as a 23-year-old lapsed Catholic starting a neighborhood newspaper, Bryan asked: “Are you gonna tell the TRUTH?”
 Then he invited me to a potluck.
 I went and kept coming back.

 Bryan’s in-your-face quality softened in the 1980s as he looked inward to nurture the spiritual underpinnings of effective activism.
-He preached often on the “as yourself” part of Jesus’ command to love your neighbor.
+He preached often on the “as yourself” part of Jesus’ command to love thy neighbor.
 In sermons, he likened the church’s rebirth to the rising of a phoenix from the ashes.
 The congregation celebrated its 100th year in 1986 with a major remodeling of the basement gathering space, renamed Centennial Hall.
 Bryan still thundered against injustice, but now the target was the spiritual abuse of the hellfire religion he’d grown up with more often than economic or racial oppressors.